xyproto/orbiton/README.md

 ## Known bugs

-* There may be remaining issue related to lines that are longer than the terminal width.
+* Some unicode runes may disrupt the text flow.
+This is generally not a problem, but becomes apparent when opening a non-text file.
 * The smart indentation is not always smart.

 ## Hotkeys